SharePortation/SharePortation-Protocol-SPP-Example/metrics/README.md

 **_Note:_** Metrics is designed to be served by agencies or their designated third parties.

-- Use Metrics to share aggregate data derived from disaggregated MDS feeds (e.g., Provider or Agency) with other city employees, city departments, vendors, trusted partners, and academic researchers, either via authenticated API access or extracted metrics data.
+- Use Metrics to share aggregate data derived from disaggregated SPP feeds (e.g., Provider or Agency) with other city employees, city departments, vendors, trusted partners, and academic researchers, either via authenticated API access or extracted metrics data.
-- Share agency MDS calculations back to providers to reduce disagreements about compliance, allowing a shared understanding and alignment on billing, enforcement, and policy, using a well-defined [methodology](/metrics/metrics_methodology.md).
+- Share agency SPP calculations back to providers to reduce disagreements about compliance, allowing a shared understanding and alignment on billing, enforcement, and policy, using a well-defined [methodology](/metrics/metrics_methodology.md).
 - Generating data which could then be used to feed reports to the public.
 - For agency internal and external use in visualizations, analysis, or other applications.